Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 Glass cafetières may seem more appealing, because they have a classic look, but they are more fragile compared to stainless steel ones.

-No matter how thick is the glass, it can break.
+No matter how thick the glass is, it can break.

 If you are to use it on a daily basis, the chances of damaging (cracking or breaking) your French press fragile carafe grows bigger, so you will have to occasionally buy a new one that fits your coffee press’ base.